tachosx/vault/linux/cryptography/password-manager.md

 [The standard UNIX password manager](https://wiki.archlinux.org/title/Pass) is a simple password manager for the command line.
 ## 1  Basic usage

-Generate a GnuPG key pair.
+Generate a GnuPG key pair

 ```shell
 $ gpg --full-gen-key
 ```

-Initialize the password store.
+Initialize the password store

 ```shell
 $ pass init gpg_key_id
 ```

-Create a new password.
+Create a new password

 ```shell
 $ pass insert github/access/token
 ```

-Get a view of the password store.
+Get a view of the password store

 ```shell
 $ pass